 - Growth of volume within our active client base.
 As our active clients grow their transaction volume, our TPV will also grow.
 Our active clients are positioned in attractive growth market segments.
-Our focus is primarily on targeting the approximately 13.5 million MSMBs in Brazil, which we believe have historically been underserved.
+Our focus is primarily on targeting the approximately 13.9 million MSMBs in Brazil, which we believe have historically been underserved.
 In addition, despite the large size of Brazil's economy, we believe its Payments market, particularly among MSMBs in small and medium cities, remains less penetrated and has greater growth upside than more mature economies, such as the U.S. and the U.K. We also target the e-commerce market, which is expected to grow faster than the overall Payments markets in Brazil. - Growth of our active client base.
-Growth of our active clients is driven by (i) growth in the number of MSMB clients both online and offline, resulting from the expansion of our distribution channels, marketing efforts and penetration of new solutions and (ii) growth in the number of platform services clients. - Our quarterly TPV grew 38.2% (54.5% excluding Coronavoucher volumes) from R\$64.4 billion for the quarter ended December 31, 2020 to R\$89.0 billion for the quarter ended December 31, 2021, with MSMB TPV growing 87.0% (or 89.4% excluding Coronavoucher), while key accounts (comprised of platform services and sub-acquirers) TPV decreased 22.4% (or -0.8% excluding Coronavoucher) as we deprioritize sub-acquirers, who have a more volatile nature and lower contribution to bottom line.
-Our number of active payments clients expanded 128.0% over the same period, from approximately 774,500 active clients as of December 31, 2020 to approximately 1,766,100 active clients as of December 31, 2021, as shown in the graphs below.
+Growth of our active clients is driven by (i) growth in the number of MSMB clients both online and offline, resulting from the expansion of our distribution channels, marketing efforts and penetration of new solutions and (ii) growth in the number of platform services clients - Our quarterly TPV grew 12.4% from R\$89.0 billion for the quarter ended December 31, 2021 to R\$100.1 billion for the quarter ended December 31, 2022, with MSMB TPV growing 22.8%, while key accounts (comprised of platform services and sub-acquirers) TPV decreased 18.5% as we deprioritize sub-acquirers, who have a more volatile nature and lower contribution to bottom line.
+Our number of active payments clients expanded 46.3% over the same period, from approximately 1,766,100 active clients as of December 31, 2021 to approximately 2,584,000 active clients as of December 31, 2022, as shown in the graphs below.